cinnabaris/arche/README.md

 # arche

-A complete open source e-commerce solution built with Rust and Vue(STILL IN DEVELOPMENT).
+A complete open source e-commerce solution built with Rust and React(STILL IN DEVELOPMENT).

 Inspired by [Spree](https://github.com/spree/spree) and [NodeBB](https://github.com/NodeBB/NodeBB).